PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Verified with sample inserts, constraint violation tests, and operator-based indexing.

-- Require numeric deltas: runtime, buffers, rows, and plan node shifts.
+- Practice quantifying improvements with numeric deltas: runtime, buffers, rows, and plan node shifts.

 1. EXPLAIN and EXPLAIN ANALYZE literacy